-You will find a lot of great information here like…
+You’ll find a lot of great information here in this handy guide to psoriasis like…

 - What is Psoriasis?